Rekihyt/Sifu/notes.md

 ### Numbers

-Integers are implemented using a variant of Church numerals for the pattern calculus, where an App of empty apps is used.
+Integers are implemented using a variant of Church numerals for the pattern calculus, where an Pattern of empty pattern is used.
 The length represents the integer value.